The Mandalorian and Grogu: Post-production

-Rachel Goodlett Katz edited the film, after previously working on the third season of The Mandalorian.
-In mid-December 2024, Jonny Coyne was revealed to be reprising his role as an Imperial Warlord from the third season of The Mandalorian.
-By then, Jeremy Allen White was cast to provide the voice of Rotta the Hutt, a character first introduced in the animated film Star Wars: The Clone Wars (2008).
+Rachel Goodlett Katz edited the film, after working on the third season of The Mandalorian.
+In mid-December 2024, Jeremy Allen White was cast to provide the voice of Rotta the Hutt, a character first introduced in the animated film Star Wars: The Clone Wars (2008).
 At Star Wars Celebration Japan in April 2025, Weaver was revealed to be portraying New Republic colonel Ward, while Filoni was revealed to be reprising his role as New Republic pilot Trapper Wolf from The Mandalorian.
+The film's official trailer, released in February 2026, confirmed that Steve Blum was reprising his role as the voice of Zeb, Martin Scorsese was providing the voice of an Ardennian shopkeeper, The Clone Wars character Embo would appear, and Jabba the Hutt's twin cousins from The Book of Boba Fett would also be returning.
+Tippett Studio provided stop motion animation for the film.
+The film features opening credits, a first for a Star Wars film.

 Music

-Ludwig Göransson was confirmed in September 2025 to be composing the score for the film, returning to the franchise after he composed for the first two seasons of The Mandalorian and provided themes for the third.
+Ludwig Göransson was confirmed in September 2025 to be composing the score for the film, returning to the franchise after composing for the first two seasons of The Mandalorian and providing themes for the third.
+Scoring sessions took place during the first half of January 2026 at the Fox Studio Lot in Los Angeles.
+A soundtrack album featuring Göransson's score was released digitally by Walt Disney Records on May 15.
+A 12-inch vinyl album with 13 cues from the soundtrack will be released on June 5, and a special edition 10-inch vinyl in the shape of the Mandalorian's helmet, featuring two new score cues, was released on May 22.